 Quality professionals understand the importance of measurement.
 Unfortunately, the root causes of bond problems are invisible to the eye and, therefore, not measured.
 What’s needed is a way to obtain a number that indicates the surface condition.
 Water break tests and dyne pens are inaccurate, unquantified, and repeatable.

 For a business that’s ISO9001-compliant and committed to quality, the ability to quantify surface conditions unlocks opportunities to improve product performance, appearance, and durability.
-This is done by measuring water contact angle.
+This is done by measuring the water contact angle.
 Fast and repeatable, this provides a way to monitor upstream processes and thereby head off bonding problems before they occur.

 As the experts at Brighton Science like to say, water contact angle makes the invisible visible.